While adding custom fields to forms, users are prompted to declare the properties of fields. Let us discuss the details of each property.

 Mandatory fields must be filled before the form can be submitted.
-Enable the button to make the field mandatory to collect any required information from the user.
+Enable the button to make the field mandatory to collect any necessary information from the user.

 You can choose to hide fields from users when they create new cards.
 However, the user might be able to view this field in the card details page, depending on their set privilege.

-For example, the hiring status will not be available while initiating the recruitment.
-Hence, it will be much relevant to hide the Hiring status field while creating a new card.
-However, once the result is available after evaluation, it can be recorded in the Hiring status field available in the card details page.
+For example, the Score of a candidate will not be available while initiating a hiring process.
+Hence, it will be much relevant to hide the Score field while creating a new card.
+However, once the score is available after evaluation, it can be recorded in the Score field available in the card details page.
 You can also choose to hide this field entirely from certain user profiles by setting privileges.

 To manage the visibility of any field, toggle and enable the corresponding button.

 Confidential user data, like the financial details of an organization, can be kept secure using the Encrypt option.
 Encryption converts your text into a cipher (non-readable text), which can be accessed only by authorized users.
 Only the encrypted values of the field will be saved in the database.
 Toggle the button to enable encryption for a field.